SivaManivannan/MyWebsite/JSON-SCHEMA-GUIDE.md

 - Each highlight can have multiple labels
 - Use specific labels for each achievement
 - Example: A highlight about "Built ML pipeline for production" → ["Software Development", "Oil & Gas"]
+- Sub-points inherit the labels from their parent highlight

 ### 6. Skills Management
 - Each skill has ONE label (its primary category)